sethduda/AIC/README.md

 **Features:**

 - Control AI groups via the map.
 Provides intuitive interface for commanders.
 - Supports multiple commanders in multiplayer.
 All commanders can see in real-time as waypoints are moved.
 - Assign/unassign vehicles to an AI group using the map.
+- Land & set fly in height for planes / helicopters
 - Waypoints can be moved around via dragging.
 They can be deleted using the delete key.
 - Supports remote controlling of AI group leaders (for groups without vehicles).
 Press delete to exit remote control.

 **Installation:**